 For Serving (Optional):

-- White Onion: For garnish, dice it small.
+- White Onion: If you’re using it as a garnish, make sure to dice it small.

 7 Recipe Tips

-- Use a Heavy Pot: A Dutch oven or other heavy-bottomed pot retains heat well and ensures even cooking.
+- Use a Heavy Pot: To ensure even cooking, use a Dutch oven or another heavy-bottomed pot.

 Recipe Options:

-- Serving Styles: I love this wrapped in warm flour tortillas, but it’s just as good over rice or alongside pinto beans and posole.
+- Serving Styles: I love this wrapped in warm flour tortillas, but it’s just as good over rice or with pinto beans and posole.

 Storage and Reheating